Skip to main content

 Financial Management User Guide

-The first step when setting up Procore's Project Financials tools in a Procore project is to verify that your cost codes were set up by the person who created your new project.
+The first step when setting up Procore's Project Financials tools in a Procore project is to create your company's Work Breakdown Structure.
+You also have the option to create a unique project level WBS.

 Background